-- To provide clear explanations of main physical concepts/theories of the 20-th century. - To clarify these concepts and corresponding theories through a broad range of current applications and examples. - To liven up the text with brief sketches of the historical development of 20th-century physics. - Develop an understanding of the current basis of broad knowledge in modern physics. - Enhance the critical thinking, analytical reasoning and problem solving skills. - Discuss the problems confronting modern physics in the 21-st century.
+- To provide clear explanations of main physical concepts/theories of the 20-th century. - To clarify these concepts and corresponding theories through a broad range of current applications and examples. - To teach main ideas & results in Radiation Science being important part of Modern Physics. - To liven up the text with brief sketches of the historical development of 20th-century physics. - Develop an understanding of the current basis of broad knowledge in modern physics. - Enhance the critical thinking, analytical reasoning and problem solving skills. - Discuss the problems confronting modern physics in the 21-st century.